GrahamBlyth/officiating-history/README.md

 [Role of official at events](officials_roles_v1.html)

 returns a list of the events in which a given official participated.
 Again, the official's name needs to be exacly right or nothing is returned.

+# Master records

+Here are the excel workbooks that contain the officiating records collected so far

+[Women's world championships](Officiating History Data - Womens.xlsx) - this file can be downloaded.
+Last updated 21 February 2025.

 # Advantages and disadvantages of WikiData
 [Welcome to Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page)